Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, fungal infections, brain and nerve problems (including encephalopathy, Cockayne Syndrome), or a history of blood problems or seizures.
+- Tell your doctor if you have kidney disease, liver disease, fungal infections, brain and nerve problems (including encephalopathy), or a history of blood problems or seizures.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.